gyanshu/Music-Recommendor/README.md

 The steps performed in order to do this are :-
 1) Preprocess Data
 2) Implement song2Vec to make top-n predictions.
-3) Using song to vec to create vector representations to be used futhar
+3) Using song to vec to create vector representations to be used further.
-4) Using Matrix Factorization to predict the ratings
+4) Using Matrix Factorization to predict the ratings.
+5) Integrating song2vec into matrix factorization to get improved results.
 5) Comparing our method with other methods.